cybnity/iac-helm-charts/cybnity-platform/README.md

 - [web-reactive-frontend](charts/web-reactive-frontend): Helm provisioning project of containerized web frontend server.

 ## REUSABLE PROVISIONING SYSTEM PROJECTS
-Perimeter: some infrastructure third-party software (e.g Zookeeper application) are available on the market as template of provisioning helping to quickly customize the runtime (provisioning of pre-configured Docker image) into a Kubernetes platform.
+Perimeter: some infrastructure third-party software (e.g containerized applications and provided via [Bitnami Containers Library GitHHUB](https://github.com/bitnami/containers) are available on the market as template of provisioning helping to quickly customize the runtime (provisioning of pre-configured Docker image) into a Kubernetes platform.
 Some infrastructure components are reused by CYBNITY as infrastructure systems with customization of the prepared templates of their images helmization.

 Project type: Helm implementation structure.